debkbanerji/lego-art-remix/README.md

 You can find a deployed version at [lego-art-remix.debkbanerji.com](https://lego-art-remix.debkbanerji.com/)

-This project is not affiliated with The Lego Group.
+This project is not affiliated with The Lego Group

 Made with ♥ by Deb